NLnetLabs/routinator/source/interactive.rst

 :subcmd:`validate`
-     Outputs the RPKI validity for a specific announcement by supplying an ASN and an IP prefix.
+     Outputs the RPKI validity for a specific announcement by supplying an Autonomous System Number (ASN) and an IP prefix.

 Printing a List of VRPs
 -----------------------